arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

         ssh -p 2220 bandit18@bandit.labs.overthewire.org cat readme

 **Note:** If a command is specified, it will be executed on the remote host instead of a login shell.

+### Bandit Level 19 → Level 20
+**Key Takeaways**:  Learn how to take on the role of another user, using a setuid binary.
+To gain access to the next level, you should use the setuid binary in the homedirectory.
+Execute it without arguments to find out how to use it.
+The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.

+**Approach**:

+*Step 1:* Execute the bandit20-do setuid file with a *cat* command as bandit20 (owner).

+        ./bandit20-do cat /etc/bandit_pass/bandit20

+**Note:** Executing *file bandit20-do* shows us that the file is a setuid ELF 32-bit LSB executable.
+Running the command allows us to take on the role of user bandit20 temporarily, because of the setuid (set user ID) executable.